One of the great functions of a DAW is the interchangeability between audio recordings and MIDI notes.

 It really doesn’t get easier than that.

 Now, in the case that you actually want to get your hands on the physical sheet music to give to your bandmate or your friend, know that it’s just as easy.
+Get PianoForAll from their website if you’re unfamiliar with standard notation or you don’t know how to use the piano-roll/MIDI keyboard for music production.

 How To Print Transcribed Music In Standard Notation in Garageband